Hockey Teams and Risk Reduction or What Makes Roberto Luongo = PPE

 Hazard Identification and Exposure to Risk

-If we consider the goal as the worker — the thing we don’t want “injured”, the puck is the hazard, and the act of scoring a goal as the act of injuring a person, then the rest quickly becomes clear.
+If we consider the goal as the worker – the thing we don’t want “injured”, then the puck is the hazard, and the act of scoring a goal is the act of injuring the worker, then the rest of this analogy quickly becomes clear.

 Level 1: Hazard Elimination

-By definition, if we eliminate the puck, we no longer have a game.
-We just have a bunch of big guys skating around in cool jerseys with sticks, maybe having a fight or two, because they’re bored or just don’t know what else to do.
+If we eliminate the puck, we no longer have a game.
+We have a bunch of big guys skating around in cool jerseys with sticks, maybe fighting, because they’re bored or don’t know what else to do.
 Since we want to have a game, either to play or to watch, we have to allow the risk of injury to exist.
-We could call this the “intrinsic risk”, as it is the risk that exists before we add any controls.
+We could call this the “intrinsic risk,” as it is the risk that exists before we add any controls.

 Level 2: Hazard Substitution

-The Center and the Wingers (collectively the “Forwards” or the “Offensive Line”), act as hazard “substitution”.
-We’ve already established that elimination of the hazard results in the loss of the intended function—no puck, no game.
-The forwards only let the other team have the puck on rare occasion, if they’re playing well.
-This is a great idea, but still a little too optimistic after all.
-Both teams are trying to get the puck in the opposing net and both teams have qualified to play the final game.
-If they fail to keep the puck beyond the other team’s blue line, or at least beyond the center line, then the next layer of protection kicks in, with the Defensive Line.
+The Center and the Wingers (collectively the “Forwards” or the “Offensive Line”) act as hazard “substitution.”
+We’ve already established that eliminating the hazard means losing the intended function — no puck, no game.
+If they’re playing well, the forwards only let the other team have the puck on rare occasions.
+This is a great idea but still a little too optimistic.
+Both teams are trying to get the puck in the opposing net, and both teams have qualified through the playoffs to play the final Cup-winning game.
+If they fail to keep the puck beyond the other team’s blue line, or at least beyond the center line, the next layer of protection kicks in with the Defensive Line.

 Level 3: Engineering Controls